Skip to content

 Implementation Rust native core via PyO3 Pure Python

-GIL Strategy Zero-GIL — drops the GIL immediately, all formatting and I/O happens in Rust Holds GIL throughout the entire logging pipeline
+GIL Strategy Releases the GIL for Rust dispatch on the fast path (no Python filter/handler/caller-info); %-args formatting and Python handlers/filters still hold it Holds GIL throughout the entire logging pipeline

 Thread Safety Rust RwLock + Arc (lock-free reads) Python threading.Lock